GraceAHall/accessing-public-data/README.md

 **SRA** &nbsp; &nbsp; &nbsp; <img src="media/ncbi_logo.png" width=80 align="center">

 [The NCBI Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) is another portal for read set access.
 Unlike ENA and DDBJ, it is limited to read sets only.
-After doing a basic search, there are a number of useful filters on the left side of the screen (taxon filters are on the right) to help narrow your results, without the need for an advanced search.
+After doing a basic search, there are a number of useful filters on the left side of the screen (taxon filters are on the right) to help narrow your results, without the need for a [SRA advanced search](https://www.ncbi.nlm.nih.gov/sra/advanced).
 This said, advanced searches are always better if you know how to use them.
 Accessing the actual raw read files is trickier with SRA compared to ENA, as a few links need to be followed.
 After selecting a read experiment, click on a sequence run accession (starts with **SRR**) in the 'Runs' section at the bottom, then on the following page select the 'Data Access' tab to access the raw data.

 <br>